 Music's therapeutic functions are well documented, but therapy is not a cure.
-In what settings is music useful as a healing agent?
+In what settings is music useful as an aid in healing?
 Are there instances where music may be harmful?
 Are there physiological changes underlying the behavioral changes noted with musical experience?
 The growth of the music therapy profession owes much to evolving understanding of human musical behavior, and researchers investigating musical phenomena owe much to music therapists' documentation of their experiences.

-Contemporary educators, struggling to balance conflicting philosophies and societal demands, may find utility in developing understanding of and familiarity with human musical behavior.
+In a time of constant questioning of music's place in schools amid demands for "accountability" and stress on test scores in reading, mathematics, and other "academic" areas, music educators and advocates for arts education may find utility in developing understanding of and familiarity with human musical behavior.
+Do students who excel in music necessarily excel elsewhere in the academic setting?
 Does music really motivate and/or sedate students?
 Why are children more receptive to "different" music in the primary grades than in later years?
 Does musical ability relate to intellectual or manual abilities?
-Again, although this book can not promise definitive answers, the information provided may focus relevant inquiry.
+Again, although this book cannot promise definitive answers, the information provided may focus relevant inquiry.